netdata/netdata/packaging/installer/README.md

 ```bash
 $ bash <(curl -Ss https://my-netdata.io/kickstart-static64.sh)
 ```

+!!! note
+    Do not use `sudo` for this installer—it will escalate privileges itself if needed.

+    To learn more about the pros and cons of using *nightly* vs. *stable* releases, see our [notice about the two options](README.md#nightly-vs-stable-releases).

+    If your system does not have `bash` installed, open the `More information and advanced uses of the kickstart-static64.sh script` dropdown for instructions to run the installer without `bash`.

 **Nightly releases can be unstable!** If you have concerns about running nightly versions of Netdata, for example in a production system, you can append `--stable-channel` to the above command (`bash <(curl -Ss https://my-netdata.io/kickstart-static64.sh) --stable-channel`) to ensure Netdata only updates on new major releases.